Meet Strictly’s Ellie Leach, former Coronation Street star and TikTok sensation

-Meet Strictly’s Ellie Leach, the Coronation Street star who grew up on screen
+Meet Strictly’s Ellie Leach, the Coronation Street and TikTok star who grew up on screen

 Leach is going from the cobbles of ‘Coronation Street’ to the ‘Strictly Come Dancing’ dancefloor